 What are an employee's entitlements to breaks in the workplace?

-From 1 April 2009, all employees are entitled to paid rest breaks and unpaid meal breaks under the Employment Relations Act 2000.
-They are entitled to:
+All employees are entitled to paid rest breaks and unpaid meal breaks which:

-If the dispute is unable to be resolved, cases of non-compliance can be taken to the Employment Relations Authority.
+If a dispute is unable to be resolved, cases of non-compliance can be taken to the Employment Relations Authority

 Disclaimer: The content on this website covers common problems.
 It will not answer every question